Mpabbinante/streaming-04-multiple-consumers/README.md

 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
 Monitor the windows with at least two workers.
-Which worker gets which tasks?
+Q:Which worker gets which tasks?
+A:They seem to be going to whichever one was available at the time.

 ## Reference